 Both BI and Analytics require effective information management practices to be successful.
 Information management guarantees that data used for BI and analytics are accurate and reliable.

-For instance, an organization wants to apply BI and analytics to their data registered in customer relationship management (CRM), enterprise resource planning (ERP), and supply chain management (SCM) systems.
-This organization can bring data from various systems into a centralized data warehouse by applying information management systems.
-As a result, the organization can create dashboards, reports, and visualizations highlighting key insights and trends.
+For instance, an organization can apply BI and analytics to data from CRM, , ERP, and SCM systems by centralizing it in a data warehouse using information management systems.
+This allows the organization to create dashboards, reports, and visualizations that highlight key insights and trends.

 4. Content management